MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 2. Use the [Get-MpComputerStatus](https://docs.microsoft.com/powershell/module/defender/get-mpcomputerstatus?view=win10-ps&preserve-view=true) PowerShell cmdlet.
 3. In the list of results, look for `IsTamperProtected`.
 (A value of *true* means tamper protection is enabled.)

-## Manage tamper protection with Configuration Manager, version 2006
+## Manage tamper protection for your organization with Configuration Manager, version 2006

 > [!IMPORTANT]
 > The procedure can be used to extend tamper protection to devices running Windows 10 and Windows Server 2019.
 Make sure to review the prerequisites and other information in the resources mentioned in this procedure.